macxcool/educational-help.com/content/pricing.md

 We no longer take debit or credit cards as the fees are too expensive.

+Please send your payment on the day of each session.

 Overdue accounts (30+ days) are charged 2% interest.
 Overdue accounts (45+ days), services are terminated.
 Overdue accounts (70 days), legal action is initiated.

 **NOTE: 12 HOUR ADVANCED NOTICE FOR CANCELLATION OR TIME CHANGE MUST BE GIVEN TO YOUR TEACHER.
 IF THE REQUIRED NOTICE IS NOT RECEIVED, YOU WILL BE CHARGED FOR THE SESSION!**